 - national and UK AOC

-- operating, route and air transport licences
+- operational, route and air transport licences

 - ownership and control requirements of UK and EU airlines

-- requirements for consumer information
+- requirements for passenger information

 - security arrangements for cargo and mail carriers and supply chain entities